jigish/slate/README.md

 **Note:** If you bind any binding to cmd-tab or cmd-shift-tab, Slate will completely disable the default Mac OS X Application switcher!

+**Note:** Bindings that are used by Mac OS X spaces, expose, and mission control will override Slate bindings.
+Be sure to turn these bindings off if you want to use them in Slate.

 #### Operation ####

 Operations define what to actually do to the focused window.